finagle/finch/README.md

 ![logo](https://raw.github.com/finagle/finch/master/finch-logo.png)

-Hi!
-I'm **Finch.io**, a thin layer of purely functional basic blocks atop of  [Finagle](http://twitter.github.io/finagle) for building robust and composable REST APIs.
+**Finch.io** is a thin layer of purely functional basic blocks atop of [Finagle](http://twitter.github.io/finagle) for building composable REST APIs.
+Finch's mission is to provide the developers simple and robust REST API building blocks being as close as possible to the Finagle bare metal API.

 Quickstart
 ----------